A1Liu/webpage/README.md

 	- [Sass][sass] - Used this to make css stuff easier
 	- [Gulp][gulp] - Used this to auto-compile sass files
 	- [Bootstrap][boots] - Used this library for javascript stuff
+- [Dealing with User Github Pages][ugp] - Figured out how to deal with user github pages using this article
+	- [Command line stuff][cmd] - Also used this to figure out how to do file shuffling to make `npm run deploy` work the way I want it to

 [page]: https://a1liu.github.io/
 [setup]: https://github.com/gitname/react-gh-pages